Gunther-Schulz/wan2gp-launcher/README.md

 A collection of sophisticated conda environment launchers for AI video and image generation tools.

+> **⚠️ CONDA REQUIRED**: These launchers require Conda/Miniconda/Anaconda to be installed.
+They will not work with regular Python virtual environments or system Python.
+[Download Miniconda here](https://docs.conda.io/en/latest/miniconda.html).

 ## 🚀 What's Included

 This repository provides production-ready conda launchers for: